verrazzano/docs/content/en/docs/setup/backup/prerequisites.md

 ## Enable backup components

-To back up and restore persistent data, first you must enable the Velero and rancher-backup operator components.
+To back up and restore persistent data, first you must enable the `velero` and `rancherBackup` components.
 The following configuration shows how to enable the backup components with a `prod` installation profile.

 ```